-I tore out of the Coon Dog lot and gunned though the gears heading south on the 641.
-And I was leaving the 57 and accelerating onto 64 West by the time the first sunlight hit my rear view mirror.
+I tore out of the Coon Dog lot and gunned through the gears up to 3,500 rpm, heading south on the 641.
+And I was leaving the 57 and accelerating onto 64 West by the time the star’s first photons bounced off my rear view mirror.

 3 tablespoons organic butter